solenoid/demo/README.md

 Along with the ability to demolish what has already been made.

 This was started from an official npm starter turborepo, after starting out with turbo it switched to a nx monorepo.
+Then it removed nx to use pnpm primarily.

 ## What's inside?